Norwood Football Club

 The Norwood Football Club, nicknamed the Redlegs, is an Australian rules football club competing in the South Australian National Football League (SANFL).
 Its home ground is Coopers Stadium (Norwood Oval), which is often referred to as "The Parade".
 It is one of the two traditional powerhouse clubs of the SANFL, the other being Port Adelaide, who together have won half of all SANFL premierships (see Port Adelaide–Norwood SANFL rivalry).
-The club has won 31 SANFL premierships and 1 SANFLW premiership.
+The club has won 32 SANFL premierships and 1 SANFLW premiership.
+They are the current 2026 SANFL Premiers.

 History

 1878–1899: Nineteenth-century powerhouse

 Left: Alfred "Topsy" Waldron was South Australia's first football celebrity.
 Poached from after the 1878 VFA season, he would go on to win nine premierships with Norwood, captaining the club to its inaugural national title.

 Right: Norwood's victorious 1888 Championship of Australia team.